lins233/1-Python-learning-footprint/README.md

 # 1-Python-learning-footprint
-Beginner learn the process of Python.
+Beginner learns the process of Python.
 Code comments are mainly in Chinese.